Service Academy Nominations - FAQ

 Do All Five Academies Have the Same Requirements for an Appointment?

-No. While the Academies have similar requirements, each academy uses its own admission guidelines.
+No. While the Academies have similar requirements, each Academy uses its admission guidelines.
 Pay close attention to deadlines and age limits.
 Visit the Academies’ websites for each Academies admission deadlines, qualifications, and requirements.

 The U.S. Coast Guard Academy does not require a Congressional nomination.